 Professional Writing Program

 The ability to communicate effectively is central to becoming an effective leader and problem solver.
-The Writing Program has two components.
+The Writing Program has three components.
 First, each of the core curriculum courses—in addition to their substantive topics—is designed to enhance students’ writing skills across a variety of professional contexts.
-These writing components have been designed by the primary instructors in collaboration to ensure a coherent and holistic professional writing program across the core courses.
-Second, all M.P.P. students will have access to a writing consultant who will be available to provide specific and detailed feedback on all student writing.
-Through the core writing program, students will develop the professional writing and communication skills necessary to advance their careers as leaders in global affairs.
+The primary instructors have designed these writing components in collaboration with the director of the Writing Program to ensure a coherent and holistic professional writing curriculum across the core courses.
+Second, all Jackson M.P.P. students are able to meet individually with the Writing Program director, who is available to provide detailed feedback on all student writing.
+Third, the Writing Program offers professional writing classes in both fall and spring semesters that give students ample opportunity to hone their composition and editing skills while introducing them to the genre of professional policy writing and challenges faced by communicators in the field.
+By availing themselves of these Writing Program resources, students will develop the professional writing and communication skills necessary to advance their careers as leaders in global affairs.

 M.P.P. students further their academic and professional goals by engaging in an immersive summer experience.
 Taking place during the summer between the first and second year, the experience gives students the opportunity to intern, conduct research and/or take language courses (with permission).